DSuveges/TorrentData/Music_Torrent - Genres/genres.md

 ```

-To get a rather quanlitative overview of how the number of torrents are distributed among main categories and further genres, I used **treemap** that is an area based visualization where the area of a category (*leaf*) is proportional to its relative value.
+To get a qualitative overview of the torrent distribution among main categories and further genres, I used **treemap** which is especially useful to visualize hierarchical data, where the area of a category (*leaf*) is proportional to its relative value, and these areas are further grouped .
 This visualization allows a hierarchical representation where subbranched categories are

 To visualize the realtive distribution of different music categories and genres within categories, I created a treemap:

 ```r
 # the treemap visualization requires "treemap" package to be installed: